 10. Sam Ash

 Sam Ash is a major music retailer and one of the largest family-owned musical stores.
 Their online marketplace sells over 40 000 products, including new and used musical instruments, sound equipment, DJ gear, and studio setups.
+Anything music producers would need.

 Nearly any music-related website will find niche-relevant items to promote here.
 There are plenty of high-quality instruments for sites that appeal to professional visitors, or entry-grade instruments for sites that focus on beginners.